 - sprains and strains

-- suspected broken limbs
+- suspected broken bones

-- cuts and grazes
+- injuries, cuts and bruises

 - skin infections and rashes